liamw1/oxibooru/README.md

 # oxibooru

-Oxibooru is an image board engine based on Szurubooru.
+Oxibooru is an image board engine based on szurubooru.
 The backend has been entirely rewritten in Rust with a focus on performance.

+The database is not compatbile with szurubooru, but I am working on a script to convert a szurubooru database to an oxibooru database.

 WARNING: This project is still in active development and I can't make any
          stability gaurantees quite yet.